TylerCityStation

 MAROMAS [CV, 1871]

-The val photo at upper left captured the station in 1916, and the 1915 val map at middle shows that it stood in the northwest quadrant of the Depot Rd. grade crossing.
+The val photo at [1] captured the station in 1916, and the 1915 val map at [2] shows that it stood in the northwest quadrant of the Depot Rd. grade crossing.
 This southern part of Middletown may have been settled as early as 1696 and the first farm is said to have dated to 1722.
 The name may derive from the Algonquian word meaning 'bare' that applies to this rocky, forested locale.
-Indeed, the 1874 Beers atlas at upper right shows the pockets of feldspar, granite and silver, the latter reportedly mined back to the Revolutionary War at the location seen on the map.
+Indeed, the 1874 Beers atlas at [3] shows the pockets of feldspar, granite and silver, the latter reportedly mined back to the Revolutionary War at the location seen on the map.
 Nevertheless the area supported agriculture as well and the community was frequently mentioned in the newspapers for its religious, civic and social activities.
-In 1871 when the CV opened, the railroad certainly felt that it merited a station, the floor plan of which is seen at lower left.
-The image at lower middle shows the station abandoned, possibly in the 1930s after passenger service on the CV ended.
-This area has had its share of notoriety over the years, foremost among which were two spectacular train derailments, almost exactly a year apart, on 8/12/1910 and 8/27/1911 [lower right].
-This rugged corner of Middletown has hosted the state mental health facility, now eerily closed for the most part, a 1950s HELCO power plant operated today by Northeast Utilities, and the Connecticut Atomic Nuclear Engine Laboratory [C.A.N.E.L] project, a Cold War-era effort to build nuclear-powered aircraft that was scuttled in 1961
+In 1871 when the CV opened, the railroad certainly felt that it merited a station, the floor plan of which is seen at [4].
+The image at [5] shows the station abandoned, possibly in the 1930s after passenger service on the CV ended.
+This area has had its share of notoriety over the years, foremost among which were two spectacular train derailments, almost exactly a year apart, on 8/12/1910 and 8/27/1911 at [6].
+This rugged corner of Middletown has hosted the state mental health facility, now eerily closed for the most part, a 1950s HELCO power plant operated today by Eversource, and the Connecticut Atomic Nuclear Engine Laboratory [C.A.N.E.L] project, a Cold War-era effort to build nuclear-powered aircraft that was scuttled in 1961.
+Pratt & Whitney inherited the property which is the large complex on the CTTRAXMAP snippet at [7].
+The faintly seen Depot Rd. once took a left and descended down to river, whence a ferry plied the waters over to the landing that is still visible on the Middle Haddam side.
+We have more on this fascinating area in our BENVENUE entry for the station just north of here.
+[REFS: HDC/08/25/1871/02; DC/09/21/1872/02; DN/10/29/1913/12; HC/11/29/1954/10E; HC/04/10/1955/A10B; K98][rev050317, 083019]

 MARSHALLS CORNERS [> SOUND BEACH1]